OIIOIIOI/gagabot/README.md

 Discord Bot for the G²B crew server

-## How to install and run the bot on server
+## How to install and run the bot on the VPS

 - create empty directory where the files will be cloned:
 `mkdir /var/www/gagabot`